Title: Noah’s Swim-a-Thon

 - Children can learn about what it feels like to help someone in need.
 When Noah considers entering the swim-a-thon, he is not enticed about the possibility of winning a material prize.
 Instead, he becomes excited about the idea of helping others become a part of his camp community.
 In the book, this idea is presented by the camp's director as a prize that the campers would be "giving" to others.
 Helping someone in need is what propels Noah to generate a list of sponsors and participate in the swim-a-thon.

 - Children can learn about overcoming their fears.
-At the beginning of this book, Noah is genuinely scared of being in the swimming pool.
+At the beginning of this book, Noah is scared of being in the swimming pool.
 After agreeing to participate in the camp's swim-a-thon, he begins to take small steps toward putting his face in the water, blowing bubbles and eventually completes his first lap!
-With each passing day, Noah's confidence increases and by the end of the book, the reader can sense how proud he is of taking on his fear of the water!
+With each passing day, Noah's confidence increases and by the end of the book, the reader can sense how proud he is of taking on his fear of water!
 Reflecting on the difficulties that children can experience when attempting to take on a daunting task, this story provides one avenue that may help ease the idea of taking on a challenging activity.

 Jewish Topics for Family Discussion

 - The importance of the value of tzedakah in Jewish tradition: In this story, the mitzvah of giving to others is explored when Noah agrees to participate in his camp's tzedakah project – the swim-a-thon.
 The Jewish tradition of giving tzedakah is a great conversation topic, and one that can be explored via a number of PJ Library® titles including Bagels from Benny by Aubrey Davis and How Dalia Put a Big Yellow Comforter Inside a Tiny Blue Box by Linda Heller.
 Try incorporating a family tradition of collecting tzedakah weekly at your Shabbat dinner table and as a family decide where the money should go each month.
-You can create your own tzedakah box!
 You may also consider creating a family mitzvah project of your own such as contacting a local soup kitchen and creating a dish together to be served or starting a toy or book drive to make a difference for others less fortunate in your community.

-- Being a Part of a Holy Community: A Holy community (or k'hilah k'doshah) is one where its members take care of one another in a special or sacred way.
+- Being a Part of a Holy Community: A holy community (or k'hilah k'doshah) is one where its members take care of one another in a special or sacred way.
 There is a unique feeling of communal responsibility that comes with being part of this type of community.
 In the book, this comes across when Noah and the other campers collect tzedekah to enable other children in their community to attend camp.
 You might consider taking your children on a scavenger hunt to meet the people in your school, building or neighborhood.
 At each stop, ask your children about what they might be able to do in order to help the next person on your list.
 Team up with another family and think about ways you can help meet their needs!
 Singer/Songwriter Dan Nichols has a wonderful song called "k'hilah k'doshah," which is fun to listen to and follows this theme.